 325 Minor St., Kenner

 “Into the Woods” (March 15-31).
-The Brothers Grimm hit the stage in an epic fairytale about wishes, family and the choices we make.
+The Brothers Grimm hit the stage in an epic fairytale about wishes, family and hard choices we make.
+See what happens to your favorite, yet tragically flawed, fairytale characters, both before and after the words “happily ever after.”
 Gary Rucker directs this visually enchanting show.

 “Me & My Girl” (May 3-19).
 This award-winning show whisks you back to the glittering 1930s, with rousing song-and-dance production numbers that complement the side-splitting comedy.